 Eligibility Criteria and Considerations

 To qualify for an income-driven repayment plan as a pharmacist, one must demonstrate financial need through documentation such as tax returns or proof of income.
-It’s essential to carefully consider which plan aligns best with individual circumstances since each comes with terms and conditions that can significantly impact repayment amounts.
+It’s essential to carefully consider which plan best aligns with individual circumstances since each has terms and conditions that can significantly impact repayment amounts.

 Eligibility Requirements for Pharmacist Loan Forgiveness